abhijitpal1247/animatediff_exp/README.md

 - **OpenAI GPT **: Uses GPT to create compelling scripts and prompts.
 - **LoRA Weights**: Incorporate specialized LoRA weights for GIF generation of specific brands and personalities.

-Experiments with Animate diff and LoRA weights
-4. **View the results**
-   The generated GIFs will be saved in the `output` folder.

 ## 📈 Experiments and Results

 Here are the results of the experiments conducted using various LoRA weights: